silnrsi/font-kanchenjunga/documentation/source/resources.md

 ## Text conversion

-Since this script is newly encoded, people may wish to convert documents from custom-encoded fonts to Unicode.
+Since this script is provisionally encoded, people may wish to convert documents from custom-encoded fonts to the provisional Unicode codepoints.
 TECkit is one program that can be used for character encoding conversion.
 TECkit allows users to write their own custom conversion mappings.
 The TECkit package is available for download from SIL’s [TECkit](https://software.sil.org/teckit/) Web site.
 The [SIL Converters](https://software.sil.org/silconverters/) software will be an important tool in data conversion.

 Other suggestions are listed here: [Introduction to Text Conversion and Transliteration](https://scriptsource.org/entry/xlzd6n5aqt).